zimeon/ocfl-py/docs/demo_ocfl_object_script.md

 ```
 > python ocfl-object.py build --id http://example.org/obj2 --src fixtures/1.0/content/cf3 --objdir tmp/obj2 -v
+/Users/sw272/.python_venv/py311/lib/python3.11/site-packages/bagit.py:24: UserWarning: pkg_resources is deprecated as an API.
+See https://setuptools.pypa.io/en/latest/pkg_resources.html.
+The pkg_resources package is slated for removal as early as 2025-11-30.
+Refrain from using this package or pin to Setuptools<81.
+  from pkg_resources import DistributionNotFound, get_distribution
 INFO:root:Built object http://example.org/obj2 at tmp/obj2 with 3 versions
 ```